Electric Vehicle Energy Management System (EV EMS)

 Outcomes from this pilot include:

-Customers experience and satisfaction with EV EMS
+Survey data on participant experiences and satisfaction with EV EMS

 Comparison of costs for EMS devices versus utility make-ready costs involving panel and service upgrades